xtmalliance/flight-passport/README.md

 Use `python manage.py createsuperuser` to create a administrator.

+### 4. Start Server

+Run  `python manage.py runserver`

-### 3. Login to Administration interface and create a client
+### 5. Login to Administration interface and create a client

 Go to `http://localhost:8000/admin` and login to the Django Admin interface and create a new client.

+### 6. Create a .env file

+Rename the `.env.example` to `.env` and fill in approrpriately.
+You might have to create new key.
+Follow instructions [here](https://www.howtoforge.com/linux-basics-how-to-install-ssh-keys-on-the-shell) for example.

+### 7. Make a Client Credentials request

+Use a API client such as Postman or Insomnia to run a `client_credentials` request.

+### 8. Authorization Code request

+Once a Application has been created, you can run the  [Sample Client](https://github.com/openskies-sh/flight_passport_sample_client) to run the Authorization Code grant.

 #### Image credit